* attached to more than one section

 ** journal editor

-Shamim Ali is Assistant Professor in the Department of English language and Applied Linguistics in Allama Iqbal Open University Islamabad, Pakistan, having previously taught at the National University of Modern Languages.
-She received her Ph.D. in English Linguistics from National University of Modern Languages Islamabad, and has a long and distinguished academic career as an English language teacher.
+Shamim Ali is Assistant Professor in the Department of English language and Applied Linguistics at Riphah International University, Pakistan, having previously taught at the National University of Modern Languages and Allama Iqbal Open University Islamabad.
+She received her PhD in English Linguistics from the National University of Modern Languages Islamabad, and has a long and distinguished academic career as an English language teacher.
 She is also an internationally published poet.